tony-gsz/tinydoor-system-architecture/README.md

 ## Final Note

-This repository is intended as a **system architecture portfolio artifact**.
+This repository is intended as a **public-safe system architecture portfolio artifact**.

 It is designed to demonstrate:

 - how a real AI product can be structured beyond a simple model call
 - how async workflows shape backend and product design
-- how cloud infrastructure choices affect reliability and UX
+- how infrastructure choices affect reliability and UX
 - how production AI systems require orchestration, recoverability, and state modeling

 **If you're reviewing this repository as a recruiter, engineer, or hiring manager**, the key takeaway is:

-> TinyDOOR was a real-world lesson in building AI products as **durable systems** — not just demos.
+> This project reflects real-world experience building AI products as **durable systems** — not just demos.